donglinchen/data_science_exercise/README.md

 <font color='blue'> We focus on Data exploration, data processing, and modeling </font>

-&nbsp;
-&nbsp;

-# 2. Data science tools and libraries
+## 2. Data science tools and libraries
 __Python__ - the programming langualge for data science community
 - Since 1991
 - Simple to use, easy to understand. scientific community use it to glue many different software components